 Buy a share of freehold flat with a lengthy lease

-Take out a specialist share of freehold mortgage
+Take out a specialist share of freehold house repayments

-As only certain lenders will lend on a share of freehold flat, you may be required to take out a specialist mortgage.
-This means a lender may give you slightly different conditions to those of a standard residential mortgage, or demand a higher deposit or interest rate.
-Remain open to this and a mortgage offer for a share of freehold flat could be yours very soon!
+As only certain lenders will lend on a share of freehold flat, you may be required to take out a specialist house repayments.
+This means a lender may give you slightly different conditions to those of a standard residential house repayments, or demand a higher deposit or interest rate.
+Remain open to this and a house repayments offer for a share of freehold flat could be yours very soon!

 Ensure a management company is in place

 Speaking of specific conditions, one of the most common with a share of freehold flat, is for a management company in place.
-Something worth knowing prior to your housing search, as it’ll significantly increase your chances of mortgage approval.
+Something worth knowing prior to your housing search, as it’ll significantly increase your chances of house repayments approval.

 Renting a share of freehold flat is possible, but depends on the conditions of the lease.